 SmallResNet for CIFAR-10

-- Removes the initial max pooling layer
+- No initial max pooling

-- Uses 3 residual stages instead of 4
+- 3 residual stages instead of 4

-- Starts with 16 channels instead of 64
+- 16 initial channels instead of 64

 class SmallResNet(nn.Module):